-English is a language that is used worldwide.
-Teachers are in high demand as more and more people want and need to learn it.
+The English language is used worldwide.
+ESL teachers are in high demand as more and more people want and need to learn it.
 At Wayne State College, you can combine your passion for the English language with a desire to teach students of all ages, from pre-kindergarten through grade 12.
-You’ll prepare to work with students of other languages by studying language structure, communication, and cultural issues.
-Get ready to take on the world and teach English with a degree in ESL education.
+With the English as a second language endorsement, you’ll prepare to work with students of other languages by studying language structure, communication, and cultural issues.
+Get ready to teach English and become an ESL teacher with your ESL education degree endorsement.

 Percent of recent WSC graduates employed or in graduate school

 General education: 30

 To graduate from WSC: 120 hours minimum (education programs may require more)

 Popular pairings: Commonly paired with elementary education or any other teaching endorsement